RichardButlerB/cybersecjourney/index.md

 In hindsight I have to admit that I signed up for the OSCP prematurely.
 I signed up and recieved my start date for the pwk while I was out camping with family.
 I remmeber sitting in a tent and looking over the lake as I recieved the notification email.
 It was time to TRY HARDER.
 Little did I know how hard and what I was getting myself into.

 ## Start of the PWK Labs
+The day was here and I downloaded all the resources to get started

 ## Welcome to GitHub Pages